bazelbuild/bazel/src/tools/execlog/README.md

 # Execution Log Parser

 This tool is used to inspect and parse the Bazel execution logs.
+Currently supported formats are `binary`, `json`, and `compact`.

 To generate the execution log, run e.g.:

         bazel build \
-            --execution_log_binary_file=/tmp/exec.log :hello_world
+            --execution_log_compact_file=/tmp/exec.log :hello_world

-Then build the parser and run it.
+Then build the parser and run it:

         bazel build src/tools/execlog:parser
         bazel-bin/src/tools/execlog/parser --log_path=/tmp/exec.log